lee-hodg/fpghost.github.io/_posts/2020-11-17-covid-analysis.md

 Looking at the deaths per million indeed showed the US in a much more favourable light.
 The US dropped to number 7 when ranked this way.
 Argentina, Brazil and Chile were the top 3 countries when viewed in terms of the number of deaths per million.

-We also found that 67% of wordwide Covid-19 deaths came from the top 10 (by total deaths) countries
+We also found that 67% of the world's Covid-19 deaths came from the top 10 (by total deaths) countries

 ## What countries did the most testing?